-As with many blue flowers, sea holly (eryngium attracts butterflies.
+As with many blue flowers, sea holly attracts bees and butterflies.
 If you use this in a coastal garden, consider planting your eryngiums near a fence or building to provide a butterfly-friendly windbreak.

 The genus Eryngium belongs to the Apiaceae plant family.
 This family contains edible plants like sweet fennel as well as poisonous plants like the water hemlock.
 The common denominator of the Apiaceae family is that the plants have hollow stems, and that they produce compound umbels, which are small flowers that radiate from a single stem.
 From The Spruce

-Some interesting sea holly trivia: the first known artist self-portrait in the history of Western art, by Albrecht Durer, shows him as a gallant, well dressed young man who is holding in his hand a sprig of sea holly.
-In Germany sea holly signifies man’s fidelity and is sometimes considered to be an aphrodisiac.
-Some art historians think that this portrait was painted as a gift to his betrothed Agnes Frey*, whom he married shortly after.
+Some interesting sea holly trivia: the first known artist self-portrait in the history of Western art, by Albrecht Dürer (1471-1528), shows him as a gallant, well-dressed young man holding in his hand a sprig of sea holly.
+In Germany, sea holly signifies man’s fidelity and is sometimes considered to be an aphrodisiac.
+Some art historians think that this portrait was painted by the young Dürer as a gift to his betrothed, whom he married shortly after.

-We planted a sea holly at the allotment the summer of 2018.
+Planting Diary Notes: We planted a sea holly at the allotment in our first summer of 2018.
 The big guy was worried it had died but we held off digging it out.
-It has returned in 2019 but is not producing any flower heads and growth is low and slow.
+It returned in 2019 but did not produce any flower heads and its growth was low and slow.
 We are trying to avoid over-watering as it is planted into heavy clay and probably has less-than-ideal-drainage for a drainage loving plant.
 We’ve been quite disappointed but in early August 2019 we noticed a second plant that has appeared at the side of the main plant.
 Hopefully this means it’s diverted it’s flowering energies to producing more plants, and will do much better next year.
 We can only live in hope!
 On 19 April 2020 we noticed the first emergent thistle-like leaves of the sea holly.
 We again live in hope that it will do better this year, but by end July 2020 is still now showing signs of flower formation.